OzzyGoylusun/Python.-Data-Management-in-Avocado-Supply-Chain-for-the-UK/README.md

 avocado_reference_file  = file.read().splitlines() # To split a string into a list
 file.close()
 ```
-Afterwards, I managed to write the following piece of code designed to filter the avocado data based on the reference data sourced from its txt file, applying a function to the relevant column of the main dataset of each food item and using the any() function to traverse through the reference list of category tags:
+Afterwards, I managed to write the following piece of code designed to filter the avocado data based on the reference data sourced from its .txt file, applying a function to the relevant column of the main dataset of each food item and using the any() function to traverse through the reference list of category tags:

 ```python
 avocado = avocado[avocado['categories_item_list'].apply(lambda passed_list_from_avocado: